 - Travel – This is the main motivation for people.

-- Location arbitrage – For most digital nomads, charging in one currency and spending in a weaker currency gives them more spending power and a higher standard of living than they would back home.
+- Location arbitrage – For most people, charging in one currency and spending in a weaker currency gives them more spending power and a higher standard of living than they would back home.

 - Networking – If you live overseas there’s a natural tendency to want to meet other expats for support.
 This is a great way of building your network.
-Digital nomads tend to force themselves to meet new people (locals and foreigners) and this is a great way of meeting like-minded people and presenting yourself for opportunities.
+Long-term solo (as so many are) travellers tend to force themselves to meet new people (locals and foreigners) and this is a great way of meeting like-minded people and presenting yourself for opportunities.

 - Inspiration – Living and working in another country is great for helping you to find new opportunities, learn other ways of approaching problems, and riding trends before they cross borders.
 Even seeing how other people do business can spark ideas.